top of page

 1. Native Zendesk Guide reports.
 These can be a great place to start, but they’re fairly limited in their scope.

 2. Google Analytics (GA).
-Google Analytics has the benefit of being free and available to anyone, but it’s also complicated and comes with a steep learning curve (we’ll unpack this more below).
+Google Analytics has the benefit of being a powerful tool, free, and available to anyone, but it’s also complicated and comes with a steep learning curve (we’ll unpack this more below).

 3. Dedicated tools like Help Center Analytics.
-A dedicated help center analytics tool can be transformative, but they do bring an additional investment cost.
+A dedicated help center analytics tool can be transformative, although they do bring an additional investment cost.

 Using Google Analytics to analyze your Zendesk Help Center